Mumsnet site navigation

 After the structure was agreed, I created a series of wireframes, prototypes and designs to test variations until we arrived at a solution liked by the majority of users.

 Creating the new header and footer was a challenge.
-The code had to work flawlessly across desktop and mobile, be fully SEO optimised and accessible – and, the hardest bit, work on any page across the site without either breaking itself, or the surrounding page.
+The code had to work flawlessly across desktop and mobile, be fully SEO optimised and accessible – and work on any page across the site without either breaking itself, or the surrounding page.
 I worked closely with the development team throughout this process to test code, make suggestions for improvements, and provide design guidance where necessary.

 This was a big change to the site, much too risky to launch in one go.
-If anything went wrong, the backlash from our users would be swift and fierce.
+If anything went wrong, the backlash from our users would be fierce.